Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

-# Azure model inference client library for Python
+# Azure AI Inference client library for Python

 The client Library allows you to do inference using AI models you deployed to Azure.
 It supports both Serverless Endpoints (aka "model as a service" (MaaS) or "pay as you go") and Selfhosted Endpoints (aka "model as a platform" (MaaP) or "real-time endpoints").
 The client library makes services calls using REST AP version `2024-05-01-preview`, as documented in [Azure AI Model Inference API](https://learn.microsoft.com/azure/ai-studio/reference/reference-model-inference-api).
 For more information see [Overview: Deploy models, flows, and web apps with Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/concepts/deployments-overview).